'Trump Thump' whacks bond market for $1 trillion loss

 "Are we going to see a dramatic backup in yields?
 It's too soon to make a conclusion about that," said Mihir Worah, chief investment officer in asset allocation and real assets at PIMCO in Newport Beach, California, which manages $1.55 trillion in assets.

 Goldman Sachs and BAML forecast the 10-year U.S. yield could climb to 2.50 percent, compared with 2.11 percent at Thursday's close.
 The U.S. bond market was closed on Friday for Veterans Day.
-US10YT=RR

 BREXIT TWO?